Laudium: Religion

+Media

+The Laudium Sun has been serving the area since 1984 and remains the only community newspaper in Laudium & surrounds.

 Transport

 Roads

 As with most townships under apartheid, road access was limited to allow for easy control by the security forces.
 Laudium also had only one entrance west of the R55 road, which links Laudium to central Pretoria as well as Centurion.
 It now has four access points.
 A dual carriageway, which is part of the R55, links Laudium with central Pretoria, while the deteriorated single-carriageway link to Centurion, which is also part of the R55, was upgraded to a dual carriageway by 2013.
 Freeway access is served by the N14, which is accessed via the R55 a few kilometers south.
 The N14 westbound from the R55 connects Laudium and surrounding areas to the West Rand, and the eastbound lanes are used to access the N1 to Johannesburg, via the Brakfontein interchange in Centurion.

 Road links to the economically and academically important eastern suburbs of Pretoria are poor, usually requiring drivers to traverse the city centre or rat run across the Thaba Tshwane military base.

 Although not a strict street grid, Laudium's street names follow a pattern, with north–south streets being numbered "Avenues" (with a few exceptions in Extension 3 where some avenues are named after cities in South Asia), while east–west streets are named, often after minerals and gemstones, colours (Extension 1, white blocks) or South Asian geographical features (Extensions 2 and 3).